The Ultimate Tiny House Flooring: Vinyl Plank (LVP) vs. Cork (2026 Guide)

 👉 Mantistol 13 Inch Pro Vinyl Floor Cutter

-🥇 The "Gold Standard" Pick: Lucida Surfaces Rigid Core LVP
+The Long-Term Option: Lucida Surfaces Rigid Core LVP

 👉 Lucida Surfaces Luxury Vinyl Floor Tiles Peel and Stick or Click Lock